 For beautiful containers you need to plant a variety of flowers.
 For adding height to your array try a Canna, for fillers a Begonia is always a reliable choice, and finally you need a spiller plant to help with the voluptuous look, Lobelia or a member of the Callibrachoa family will help achieve this.

-With so many options to choose from, narrowing it down to 5 was not an easy task, so after a few debates in the office we have finally agreed on our Top 5 Container Flowers:
+With so many options to choose from, narrowing it down to 5 was not an easy task.
+But after a few debates in the office, we have finally agreed that the following are our top flowers.

 1. The Dwarf Dahlia, flowering through until the first frost you certainly get value for money from the dahlia.
 With so many varieties and vibrant colours everyone should be able to find a favourite for their garden.
-They are easy to grow, tolerant to a variety of soil types and have gained a new following in recent years.
+They are easy to grow and tolerant to a variety of soil types.
+They have gained a new following in recent years.

 2. Cosmos (Bipinnatus) Antiquity, bearing a sweet, prairie / daisy like resemblance due to its upright stalks the antiquity come in a stunning two-tone shade of crimson through to burgundy, turning to a deep pink with age.
 As long as you keep dead-heading the antiquity there is no reason why it won’t flower right through to October.
 For further information and advice on Cosmos Antiquity go to visit Unwins Seeds where you will find useful advice on successful germination.

 3. Lavender, one of the most cultivated of plants, known for its delicious smell and oil format, not only will it look beautiful in your container but you can also use it as a cooking aid or dry out the flower spikes and use them in a floral arrangement.
-This multipurpose, useful plant will attract bees to your garden and is easy to grow but does prefer well drained soil and to be positioned in a warm, sheltered sunny spot.
+This multipurpose, useful plant will attract bees to your garden.
+It is also easy to grow but does prefer well drained soil.
+Positioned in a warm, sheltered sunny spot will ensure these flowers thrive.
 A top tip for growing lavender is to water the plant little and often.

 4. Sweet Pea, the dwarf bush type growing variety is best for containers, they are a fragrant flower, easy to grow and can be bought in a multitude of colours so there is something to tone in with every garden theme.
 If you are like us and enjoy the fresh floral scent around your garden then Sweet Pea is perfect, the more you cut the more they grow.
 Unwins offer delightful Sweet Pea Cupid Mix Seeds which can be delivered right to your door for convenience.